darkDev8/Lord-Bms-10-Enterprise-Edition/README.md

 Check this library is a very good option for beginners and professional developers with excellent tools.

-## New feature
+## Features

-* Database tools.
+* Show customer and employees logs.
+* Manage account transactions.
-* Datatypes.
+* Application customization
-* Operating system utilities.
-* Swing interface tools.
-* Security tools.
+* Simple notepad with usefull edit and search tools.
+* Export to (PDF,Excel) format files and print items.
+* Simple AES text encryptor.
+* Edit customer or an employee easily.
-* Access files more simple.
+* Has help for more information.